 According to SAD expert Norman Rosenthal, the following are the best meditations for Seasonal Affective Disorder.

-Mindfulness: Trait Mindfulness (the quality of actual being mindful, as opposed to Trait Mindfulness, an actual meditation technique) can help to reduce the symptoms of S.A.D according to Rosenthal.
+Trait Mindfulness (the quality of actual being mindful, as opposed to State Mindfulness, an actual meditation technique) can help to reduce the symptoms of S.A.D according to Rosenthal.
 Mindfulness is the practice of focusing the mind on the present moment with a non-judgmental attitude.
 This helps us to avoid sinking into the mind.